Greenland travel destination

 Is it safe to travel to Greenland?

-Do I need a visa for Greenland?
+Do I need a special visa for Greenland?

-How much does a trip to Greenland cost?
+How expensive is a trip to Greenland?

-What language do they speak in Greenland?
+What language is spoken in Greenland?

-How do I get to Greenland?
+How do I get between towns in Greenland?

 Ready for Greenland?